 I love the flexibility of this dish.
 Each time I cook this, I vary the ingredients and sometimes even the steps.
 The main ingredients (chicken, onions, tomatoes and potatoes) are similar to an ABC soup.
 Use your favorite chicken parts (the only cut I won’t recommend for this stew is the breast as they are too dry).
-Vegetables such as carrots and celery are good choices.
+Throw in some vegetables such as carrots and celery.

 For seasonings, I love the addition of worcestershire sauce as it gives a tangy taste to the stew.
 It goes together really well with cooked tomatoes.
 You can definitely use your own favorite seasonings if you wish but I recommend keeping them simple.

 One of the things that I really like about cooking in a thermal cooker is the shape of the ingredients do not change much (unless you cooked it long enough on the stove before transferring into the inner pot).
 The chicken does not over-shrink and dry up if let’s say, you have to be out of home for hours at a stretch.

 Note that if you’ve left the stew inside the cooker for longer than 8 hours, it is advisable to re-heat it on the stovetop before eating.

 #1.
 Choose whatever cuts you like but do not use frozen meat.